 African swine fever is endemic in sub-Saharan Africa.
 In Europe, it has been endemic in Sardinia for several decades.
 In 2007 outbreaks occurred in Georgia, Armenia, Azerbaijan and the European part of Russia, Ukraine, and Belarus.

-2017 – EFSA experts assisted Baltic countries and Poland in the analysis of epidemiological data collected up until September 2017.
+2017 EFSA assist Baltic countries and Poland in the analysis of epidemiological data collected up until September 2017.

-March 2017 – An epidemiological analysis by EFSA and Member States concluded that African swine fever is spreading slowly in the Baltic countries and Poland.
+March 2017 An epidemiological analysis by EFSA and Member States concludes that African swine fever is spreading slowly in the Baltic countries and Poland.

-2015 – Experts recommended a combination of different management measures to reduce the spread of the disease among wild boar.
+2015 EFSA recommend a combination of management measures to reduce the spread of the disease among wild boar.
 These included targeted hunting, removal of carcasses in the wild and a strict feeding ban.

-March 2014 – In their urgent scientific advice following the outbreaks in Poland and Lithuania, experts concluded that hunting is not an effective tool to drastically reduce the size of the wild boar population in Europe.
-Also, artificial feeding of wild boar might increase it.
+March 2014 In their urgent scientific advice following the outbreaks in Poland and Lithuania, experts conclude that hunting is not effective at reducing the size of the wild boar population in Europe.

-April 2014 – Experts said that the risk of African swine fever becoming endemic in Georgia, Armenia and Russia had increased from moderate to high since 2010, when EFSA carried out its last risk assessment.
-In addition, the risk of the virus spreading further into unaffected areas from these countries through contaminated meat, animals or vehicles remained high.
+April 2014 The risk of African swine fever becoming endemic in Georgia, Armenia and Russia has increased from moderate to high since 2010, when EFSA carried out its last risk assessment.
+The risk of the virus spreading further into unaffected areas from these countries through contaminated meat, animals or vehicles remains high, EFSA concludes.

-March 2010 – EFSA assessed the risk of the disease remaining endemic in the countries neighbouring the EU (Caucasian countries and Russia) – qualifying it as “moderate” – and the risk of introduction of the disease into the European Union.
+March 2010 EFSA assesses the risk of the disease remaining endemic in countries neighbouring the EU (Caucasian countries and Russia) and the risk of introduction of the disease into the EU.

-July 2010 – EFSA experts concluded that ticks are important in maintaining the virus locally, but do not play an active role in its geographical spread.
+July 2010 EFSA concludes that ticks are important in maintaining the virus locally, but do not play an active role in its geographical spread.